limpyd/redis-limpyd/doc/fields.rst

 If you want a PKField which will be automatically filled, and auto-incremented, see AutoPKField_.
 Otherwise, with standard PKField_, you must assign a value to it when creating an instance.

-By default, a model has a AutoPKField_ attached to it, named `pk`.
-But you can redefine the nameand type of PKField you want.
+By default, a model has a AutoPKField_ attached to it, named ``pk``.
+But you can redefine the name and type of PKField_ you want.

 Examples: